rayyankhandigital-png/Youtube-Video-Loader-and-QNA/README.md

 # 🎥 YouTube Video Loader and QNA

+## 📌 Description

-A simple **Streamlit** application that loads a YouTube video's transcript and allows users to ask questions about the video.
-The application searches the transcript for relevant words from the user's question and displays matching sentences as the answer.
+**YouTube Video Load and QNA** is a simple Streamlit-based application that allows users to load a YouTube video's transcript and ask questions about its content.
+The application uses the **YouTube Transcript API** to retrieve the transcript from a provided YouTube URL.

+The user first enters a YouTube video link and clicks the **Load Video** button.
+The application extracts the video ID from the URL and retrieves the available transcript.
+The transcript is then displayed on the screen and stored using Streamlit session state.

+After loading the video, the user can enter a question related to the video's content.
+The application compares the words in the question with sentences from the transcript and finds sentences containing relevant keywords.
+These matching sentences are then displayed as the answer.

+The project uses **Python**, **Streamlit**, **YouTube Transcript API**, and **Regular Expressions**.
+It provides a simple and beginner-friendly example of working with YouTube transcripts and building an interactive question-answering application.

+Although the current version uses keyword matching instead of an AI language model, it can be extended in the future with **LLMs, embeddings, vector databases, and RAG (Retrieval-Augmented Generation)** to provide more accurate and contextual answers.

+This project is useful for learning how to build simple web applications with Streamlit and how to retrieve and process YouTube video transcripts.

 ## 🚀 Features